Tuffset Bridge

 We can’t share much about the design yet!
 But expect it to feature a compressive spring, and to do without the string lock.
 The emphasis will be on atmospheric sound, loose-and-easy action, wide range, and set-and-forget stability.

-Yes!
-We have recently released a new version of the Tuffset Bridge called the Tuffset WideBoy, which has wider string slots and custom mounting hardware for the low E and A strings.
+- The Tuffset Original Bridge allows you to purchase ‘WideBoy’ version, which has wider string slots and custom mounting hardware for the low E and A strings.

 The maximum string size is 120 gauge – so it will fit even the fattest sets without fuss (and you can even intonate them properly!)